Centribo/Unity-Shader-Basics-Tutorial/README.md

 Okay, this probably not that impressive to you, so lets keep building.
 How about, instead of returning a basic green colour, we edit our shader to return any colour we want?
 What we'll need to do to achieve this is start working with custom properties.

-We can add properties we want to use by following this syntax:
+We can add the properties in the *Properties* block we want to use by following this syntax:
 ```
 name ("display name", type) = default value
 ```